Street suffix

 A street suffix is the part of a street or road name that describes what type of road it is.
-Examples include "street", "avenue", "lane", "highway", and "drive".
+Examples include "street", "avenue", "boulevard", "lane", "highway", and "drive".
 As they are commonly repeated between roads, they are often abbreviated; for example, "St." instead of "Street".
 The way street suffixes are used varies around the world.

 United Kingdom

 In the United Kingdom, some councils maintain lists of locally approved suffixes for new roads.

 Example

 For example, Haringey Council in London provides this guidance: